dlk3/udm-hacks/openvpn-udm/README.md

 ## Security Warning

-This process requires some additions to the <code>iptables</code> rules that the UDM uses to protect a network behind a firewall.
-While I try not to do stupid stuff that exposes my network to harm, I cannot guarantee that there are no security exposures in the iptables rules changes I describe below.
+This process is all about opening a hole in the UDM firewall, thereby making the network that the UDM protects less secure, by deifinition.
+While I try not to do stupid stuff that exposes my network to harm, I cannot guarantee that there are no security exposures inherent in making the UDM configuration changes I describe below.
 Fair warning, ok?
 Do not do any of this if your UDM protects a critical network.
 I cannot accept any responsibility for any harm that may befall anyone as a result of what I have done and documented here.

 ## Install EasyRSA